John Henry Hopkins: Marriage

 Hopkins did not encounter a girl who "enlisted his affections" until he met Melusina Mueller, a daughter of Casper Otto Mueller.
 Mueller had been a wealthy merchant in Hamburg, Germany until the upheavals caused by the Napoleonic wars caused him and his family to flee to America.
 They embarked on the last ship that left Hamburg before the great embargo, and landed in Baltimore, Maryland.

 On October 28, 1814, the Casper Mueller family, which included Melusina, began a three-week journey from Baltimore to Harmony in Western Pennsylvania, where they built a log house.
 On the way they met Hopkins.
 After a brief conversation Hopkins said that he would "call on the ladies."
 He kept his word, and his courtship of Melusina began.
 The couple's shared appreciation of "music, art, and culture" brought them together.

 On May 8, 1816, in Harmony, a Lutheran pastor, Johann C.G.
-Schweitzerbarth, united Hopkins and Melusina Mueller (1795-1884) in marriage, with family and a few friends in attendance.
+Schweitzerbarth, united Hopkins and Melusina Mueller (1795–1884) in marriage, with family and a few friends in attendance.
 Hopkins is attributed to the gothic design of St. Paul Lutheran church in neighboring Zelienople, Pa.
 The Mueller family were founding members of this church.
 Hopkins brought Melusina and her sister Amelia back to Hermitage Furnace.
 Amelia Mueller lived with them and helped raise the children.
-John Henry Hopkins, Jr. (One of His Sons), The Life of the Late Right Reverend John Henry Hopkins, First Bishop of Vermont, and Seventh Presiding Bishop.
-(F. J. Huntington and Co., 1873), 46-47.
 The house in which the Hopkinses began their married life was "a log cabin of the better sort."
 There was a hall in the middle with a large room on either side and some smaller rooms to the rear, as well as an unfinished attic that Hopkins used as his workroom.

 Hopkins and Melusina were married fifty-four years and had fourteen children, eleven of whom (three daughters and eight sons) survived to adulthood.
-The sons were pioneers in the ministry, education, music, medicine, insurance, and journalism, working in New York, Vermont, and San Francisco in the United States, and in South America.Caspar Thomas Hopkins As of 1937 their descendants and connections totaled almost 150.
+The sons were pioneers in the ministry, education, music, medicine, insurance, and journalism, working in New York, Vermont, and San Francisco in the United States, and in South America.
+As of 1937 their descendants and connections totaled almost 150.